INS Shivaji: Naval College of Engineering

 The Naval College of Engineering undertakes B.Tech. courses at the entry-level for technical officers’ entry into the Service.
 It is affiliated to Jawaharlal Nehru University, New Delhi.
 The faculty is a mix of (Defence Research and Development Organisation) DRDscientists and Naval officers.

 Centre of Marine Engineering Technology (CMET)

-The Centre of Marine Engineering Technology (CMET) is a vast facility equipped to undertake ab initio, qualifying and marine specialisation courses for officers, sailors and civilians.
+The Centre of Marine Engineering Technology (CMET) is a facility equipped to undertake ab initio, qualifying and marine specialisation courses for officers, sailors and civilians.
 It also undertakes a specialised pre-commissioning training of officers and sailors on actual equipment fitment onboard war vessels prior to appointment.
 The training wings also include the EPCT School.
-It has a Cadet’s Training Department which is similar to an Officers’ Training Academy which undertakes training of cadets in personality development, leadership qualities and waterman ship, so as to groom them into effective leaders of men and efficient managers of technology.
+It has a Cadet’s Training Department which is similar to an Officers’ Training Academy which undertakes training of cadets in personality development, leadership qualities and waterman ship.

 Nuclear, Biological, and Chemical Defense (NBCD) School

 The NBCD School conducts training in nuclear, biological and chemical aspects, damage control and fire-fighting.
-It has a world class damage control simulator namely Akshat.
-It is an excellent facility for practical training in simulated damage control procedures on board the ship.
+It has a damage control simulator namely Akshat.
+It is a facility for practical training in simulated damage control procedures on board the ship.